EpicGames/EOS-Getting-Started/OnlineSubsystemEOS/Plugins/EOSAntiCheat/README.md

 The command:

-1. Reads the `Client` artifact from the project's DefaultEngine.ini, with the per-developer `Restricted/NoRedist/Config/DefaultEngine.ini` overlay taking precedence (so the committed stub with blank credentials doesn't win).
+1. Reads the `Client` artifact from the project's `Config/DefaultEngine.ini`.
+The committed file ships with blank artifact stubs — fill in your `ProductId` / `SandboxId` / `DeploymentId` / `ClientId` / `ClientSecret` from the EOS Dev Portal before running this step (same credentials Tutorial 1 walks through).
 2. Writes `<PackageDir>/EasyAntiCheat/Settings.json` with the resolved
    ProductId / SandboxId / DeploymentId and the game exe name.
 3. Invokes `Plugins/EOSAntiCheat/Tools/devtools/anticheat_integritytool.exe`